 Reading about the experiences of other customers should give you a feeling about the company you’re thinking of purchasing from.
 Obviously, bad feedback is a red flag.

 Just be wary that not all reviews may be legitimate or typical, so you need to follow your own instincts to a degree.

 Check where the company is based

-When buying from a company based in Europe you may still be protected by some of your consumer rights under UK law, regardless of which country's laws are said to be applicable in the contract.
-If something goes wrong when buying from a company based outside Europe, it’s likely to be more difficult or expensive to put things right.
+When buying from a company based in Europe, you may still be protected by some of your consumer rights under UK law, regardless of which country's laws are said to be applicable in the contract.

 Watch out for additional charges

-Sometimes charges such as VAT, customs duties, delivery and packaging may be hidden or not included in the main price you’re shown.
-If you’re not sure you understand all the charges, don’t buy.
+Sometimes charges such as VAT, customs duties if the seller is outside the UK, delivery and packaging may not be included in the price you’re shown, so make sure you read through all of the small print carefully.
+If you’re not sure you know about all of the charges, don’t go ahead with any purchases.

 Check that your item is in stock

 Be especially careful if you’re thinking of buying an item that’s currently unavailable but ‘due in stock soon’.
 Estimates of when things will be restocked can be very unreliable and you could find yourself waiting a long time, or chasing a refund when items cannot be delivered at all.